cupy/cupy/docs/source/tutorial/convnet.rst

     loss = model(x, t)

-This class takes a model object as an iput argument and registers it to ``predictor`` property as a trained parameter.
-Then calling the returned object as a function like the above code with feeding ``x`` and ``t`` as the input arguments, yield a loss value calculated from those two input variables.
+This class takes a model object as an iput argument and registers it to a ``predictor`` property as a trained parameter.
+As shown above, the returned object can then be called like a function in which we pass ``x`` and ``t`` as the input arguments and the resulting loss value (which we recall is a :class:`~chainer.Variable`) is returned.

 See the detailed implementation of :class:`~chainer.links.Classifier` from
 here: :class:`chainer.links.Classifier` and check the implementation by looking at the source.

-Chainer is flexible, so we can write our original network in many different ways.
-It would give users an intuitive way to design brand-new and complex models.
+From the above examples, we can see that Chainer provides the flexibility to write our original network in many different ways.
+Such flexibility intends to make it intuitive for users to design new and complex models.

 VGG16
 '''''

-Next, let's write more large models like VGG16 [Simonyan14]_ in Chainer.
-When you write a large network consisted of several building block networks, :class:`~chainer.ChainList` is useful.
-First, let's see how to write a VGG16 model:
+Next, let's write some larger models in Chainer.
+When you write a large network consisting of several building block networks, :class:`~chainer.ChainList` is useful.
+First, let's see how to write a VGG16 [Simonyan14] model.

 .. doctest::